Updated 7 days ago

 To export a report on sign-in disabled applications in Entra ID, run the below cmdlet after connecting to Microsoft Graph.
 This report will list all the applications with user sign-in disabled in your tenant.

-How to Enable Enterprise Application After Disabling It?
+5. How to Enable an Enterprise Application After Disabling It?

-If your organization is under migration, you might disable user sign-in to specific apps or all enterprise apps.
+If your organization is under migration, you might need to disable sign-ins to specific apps or all enterprise apps.
 Once the migration is over, they need to re-enable user access to applications for better integrations.
 Admins can re-enable user sign-in by using either Entra admin center or PowerShell.

 For enabling user sign-in to an Entra ID application, go to Entra admin center –> Entra ID –> Enterprise apps.
 Click on the app you want to re-enable sign-in and move the “Enabled for users to sign-in” toggle to ‘Yes’ as shown below.